-He co-founded Mejority Capital Limited in 2012 and as a Principal, is actively involved in the firm's public equity business via Mejority Securities Limited, a participant of the Stock Exchange of Hong Kong.
+Mr Mark co-founded Mejority Capital Limited in 2012 and as a Principal, was actively involved in the firm's public equity business via Mejority Securities Limited, a participant of the Stock Exchange of Hong Kong.
+The firm was subsequently acquired by Finexia Financial Group Limited, a company listed on the Australian Stock Exchange.

-He was appointed as the Executive Chairman of XOX Technology Berhad (formerly known as M3 Technologies (Asia) Berhad) and he also has interest in various private limited companies in countries outside Malaysia which were involved in various businesses.
+He was appointed as the Executive Chairman of XOX Technology Berhad and he also has interest in various private limited companies in countries outside Malaysia which were involved in various businesses.
 He was also responsible for setting up Messaging Technologies (H.K.)
-Limited which is a subsidiary of XOX Technology Berhad (formerly known as M3 Technologies (Asia) Berhad) and is involved in its daily operations.
+Limited which is a subsidiary of XOX Technology Berhad and is involved in its daily operations.
 Mr Mark is currently a Director of Meridian Berhad and Fintec Global Berhad.
 He also holds directorship in several private limited companies.

-He has no relationship with any director and/or major shareholder of the Company and no conflict of interest with the Company.
+He has no relationship with any director and/or major shareholder of the Company and no conflict of interest with the Company or its subsidiary.

-He has not been convicted of any offences within the past five (5) years other than traffic offences, if any, and has not been imposed any public sanction or penalty by the relevant regulatory bodies during the financial year ended 30 June 2022.
+He has not been convicted of any offences within the past five (5) years other than traffic offences, if any, and has not been imposed any public sanction or penalty by the relevant regulatory bodies during the financial year ended 30 June 2023.